pns845/Wordcount_file/README.md

 # Wordcount_file
-counting no of distinct words in a given text file
+counting no of distinct words in a given text file.